 In this article, we look at some B2B content marketing data to point to the biggest trends.
 And yep, it all comes back to the customer.
 Companies that provide customer value through content mapped to each stage, are able to show better business outcomes.

-- The biggest content marketing trend in 2020 is moving an audience-centric content marketing strategy.
+- The biggest content marketing trend is moving a buyer-centric content marketing strategy.

 - In order to do that, we must place customer insights ahead of internal demands.

 - Then brands need to map content to each stage of buyer journey and fill the gaps.